gregmarine/ByGregMarine.com/Blog/src/2024/10/30_goldilocks-and-the-dodgers.md

 There are three "f" words that apply to some of what I'm thinking about today.
 They are *fear*, *focus*, and *faith*.
 Where I *focus* has an impact on whether my response is *fear* or *faith*.
 In my heart, having fear doesn't mean I lack faith.
 For me, I wonder if it is simply because my focus is misplaced?

+## 11:55pm

+Final thoughts of the day...hehehe

+WOOHOO!!!
+DODGERS ARE THE 2024 WORLD SERIES CHAMPIONS!!!

+What a wild year in Dodgers baseball...WOW!
+It started on my birthday and ended with them being champions tonight!

+This was a good day over all.
+I walked far.
+I worked hard.
+I prayed.
+I thought.
+I went through a session of the Bible study.
+I enjoyed an amazing win for the 2024 Dodgers.

+Now that today has become tomorrow...I'm calling it over...LOL